Table of Contents

 Pour the batter into your prepared loaf pan and smooth the top with a spatula.
 Bake for 40–50 minutes, or until a toothpick inserted into the center comes out clean.
 Let the cake cool in the pan for 10 minutes before transferring it to a wire rack to cool completely.

-Common Mistakes and How to Avoid Them 🚨
+Common Mistakes 🚨

 Even experienced bakers can run into issues with cake au citron.
 Here are some common pitfalls and how to fix them: